Top quark flavor changing couplings at a muon collider: Introduction

 Concerning the current status of the MuC project, there is one energy, of $10$ TeV that is considerably high and at the same time is seen upon as realistic in terms of cost and technical feasibility \cite{muoncoll}.
 It should be able to achieve about $10\; {\rm ab}^{-1}$ of integrated luminosity and would probably be built after initial stages at lower energies are constructed.
 In this study, we are interested in this energy in particular, but we also include other energies and their respective luminosities, as they are presented in the recent literature.
 In table~\ref{tab:lumin} we show the four energies and their potential integrated luminosities that we use.
 They have been specifically proposed in ref.~\cite{muonsmasher}.
 As seen from the table, the integrated luminosity grows with the collision energy, and we expect this feature to bring about stronger limits from top quark production.

 The outline of the article is as follows.
 In section~\ref{sec:operators} we identify all the possible dimension-six operators relevant for top-quark production at the MuC.
 In section~\ref{sec:production} we discuss the two most important modes of production, at tree level and with the top quark as final state: $\mu^+ \mu^- \to t \bar u$ and $\mu^+ \mu^- \to t \bar u \nu_\mu \bar \nu_\mu$.
 At this level of approximation we make a simple estimate of the different sensitivities, and identify the two operators with the highest potential.
-In section \ref{sec:hadr.chan} we make a more detailed analysis of the second mode of production, focused on the operators $Q_{uW}^{k3}$, $Q_{uW}^{3k}$, $k=1,$ 2.
-We consider the top hadronic decay channel and perform a signal and background analysis to obtain limits on the corresponding Wilson coefficients $C^{uW}_{k3,3k}$.
+In section \ref{sec:hadr.chan} we make a more detailed analysis of the second mode of production, focused on the operators $Q_{uB}^{k3}$, $Q_{uB}^{3k}$, $Q_{uW}^{k3}$, $Q_{uW}^{3k}$, with $k=1,$ 2.
+We consider the top hadronic decay channel and perform a signal and background analysis to obtain limits on the corresponding Wilson coefficients $C^{uB}_{k3,3k}$ and $C^{uW}_{k3,3k}$.
 In section~\ref{sec:conclusions} we present our conclusions.
 Finally, in appendix \ref{sec:app} we make some brief comments on the definition of the dimension-six operator coefficients when going from gauge- to mass-eigenstate fields.
+In addition, recent limits on fermion-boson operators from the ATLAS collaboration are given in appendix \ref{sec:lhc.bounds}.